U.S. coronavirus deaths top 150,000, among highest in deaths per capita globally | Health

 Such measures became a hot partisan issue after President Donald Trump, who initially played down the seriousness of the health crisis after the first U.S. case in January, refused to wear a mask.
 Trump has since come around to supporting masks but has still not imposed a national mandate requiring them.

-Louie Gohmert, a Republican congressman from Texas who steadfastly refused to wear a mask, tested positive for COVID-19 on Wednesday in a prescreening at the White House ahead of a trip to his home state with Trump, a fellow Republican.
-Spokeswomen for Gohmert were not immediately available for comment.
+Louie Gohmert, a Republican lawmaker from Texas who has refused to wear a mask in the past, tested positive for COVID-19 on Wednesday, raising concerns that other members of Congress may also have been exposed.
+Attorney General William Barr, who testified to a hearing of the House Judiciary Committee on Tuesday that Gohmert took part in, will be tested for coronavirus as a result, a Justice Department spokesman said.

+In a video posted to Twitter, Gohmert said he had worn a face mask frequently in the past week or two, including at Tuesday's hearing.
+Officials in New Jersey, the state with the second highest death toll, again pleaded with young people to avoid large gatherings that have been a breeding ground for the virus.
+Governor Phil Murphy singled out some parties that have led to clusters of new cases.

-With the scheduled reopening of schools days away in some states, the Trump administration is also pushing for students to return to classrooms, while some teachers and local officials have called for learning to remain online.
-Data has shown the disease is hitting low-income and minority populations disproportionately in some areas.
+"Coronavirus is more easily transmitted indoors.
+Crowded indoor house parties are not smart or safe," he wrote on Twitter.
+With the scheduled reopening of schools days away in some states, the Trump administration is pushing for students to return to classrooms, while some teachers and local officials have called for learning to remain online.